22 May Driving Test Tips

 - Don’t be afraid to ask – the driving examiners are very good and clear when communicating what they want you to do and where they want you to go.
 They will be happy to clarify directions if you want them to, so just ask.

-- Going the wrong way – if you realise you are in the wrong lane or heading in the wrong direction, avoid changing lane or position unless you have plenty of time to use your mirrors, signal and manoeuvre safely, giving other traffic enough time to assess and react to your change of position.
+- Going the wrong way – if you are following signs or the satnav and you realise you are in the wrong lane or heading in the wrong direction, avoid changing lane or position unless you have plenty of time to use your mirrors, signal and manoeuvre safely, giving other traffic enough time to assess and react to your change of position.
 Always avoid sudden lane changes and follow the lane you are in.
 Try and avoid it though as it can increase the duration of your test!
 You will not fail the driving test for going the wrong way.

-- Stalling – if you stall the car just sort it out.
+- Stalling – if you are driving a manual car and you stall the car just sort it out.
 If you were moving off when it happened it may be more convenient to leave the car in 1st gear, with the clutch fully down of course, apply the handbrake if necessary and restart the engine.
 As long as you don’t stall in a dangerous position you’ll be fine.

 - Mistakes – most people make some mistakes on their driving test.
 If you make a mistake, put it behind you and concentrate on what’s coming up.
 Dwelling on your mistakes takes your mind off the road and increases the chance of an unsuccessful result.